 ARTICLE 4.
 COLLECTION EQUIPMENT AND PERSONNEL

 Labor and Equipment, General.
-Contractor shall furnish all labor and equipment as shall be necessary and adequate to insure satisfactory Collection, transportation, and proper processing/disposal of the MSW/Yard Waste, BULKYY ITEMS/PROBLEM MATRIALS, Recyclables from all Properties in the City.
+Contractor shall furnish all labor and equipment as shall be necessary and adequate to insure satisfactory Collection, transportation, and proper processing of, Recyclables from all Properties in the City.
 A significant portion of the City has Collection Locations in alleys, which are not maintained by the City, and which must be maintained in a safe and passable state by property owners.
 Collection Vehicles shall be equipped to perform Collections in all expected weather/road/alley conditions.
-All work to be performed hereunder shall be done to protect to the highest extent the public health and safety.
+All work to be performed hereunder shall be done to protect to the highest extent the public health and safety, as well as to the safety of the work crews providing this essential service to the City and its residents.

 Maintenance of Equipment.
 Contractor shall maintain equipment used in the performance of this Agreement in a clean and sanitary condition and shall always operate such equipment in compliance with State law and City ordinances.
 Equipment shall be maintained so the materials being Collected and transported will not be seen and will not blow, fall, or leak from the vehicle, and fluids will not leak from the trucks.